Mreg38/CIT114_Fall2021/Week 07 notes.md

 # CIT 114 Week 7
-## Here are some important thinkgs I learned in Week 7
+## Here are some important things I learned in Week 7
 ### Notes 05: Networking & Content Delivery

 #### What is a Network?